"The only thing I know for sure, is that I don't know." ~Arthur Lopez

 My youngest son, Bob, passed away a few years ago which has left a terrible hole in my heart.
 A few years before he passed away he rescued Oberon, a 195 pound Great Dane, and trained him as a Service Dog for Valley Children’s Hospital.
 Bob, being an EMT, as well as a Rescue & Recovery Diver, was at times called upon to do rescue work in the mountains.
 A large backpack was created for Oberon which enabled him to carry medical equipment during those rescues.
 Oberon now lives with me so, along with the Hospital Service work, I also take him to local nursing homes where his size and sweet disposition amazes everyone.
 At this time, I am in the process having him qualified as the tallest living dog in the world (40 inches at his shoulders)*.

-I'm now in the process of selling my home in Napa and plan on moving back to the Valley, most likely to Clovis where I can be near my sister, Mirna.
+I'm now back in the Valley after being gone for 40 years, and living in Clovis where I can be near my sister, Mirna.
 With a smaller home and less landscaping to manage, I'll have more time to work on this web site and fish at Huntington with Sis.
-(This has now been accomplished)

 In July of 2016, I was diagnosed with Ovarian Cancer so there was immediate surgery, a lot of hospital procedures, then 6 months of chemo.
 I was told that I only had a 30% chance of making it but with a lot of prayers from all my family and friends along with brilliant doctors, I was declared "cancer free" in March 2017.
 PRAISE THE LORD!